Import recipes to your MyNetDiary account for easy and accurate tracking

 Please double-check the imported ingredients before proceeding.
 If there is a mismatch, you can easily correct the food or amount.

-Note: Our ingredient matching system learns from your corrections and will improve over time.
+Note: Our ingredient matching system learns from your corrections and improves over time.

-You can omit or substitute ingredients and change portions on the New Recipe screen.
+You can also omit or substitute ingredients and change portions on the Ingredient Matching screen.

-If available, the imported recipe will include the photo from the original website.
+The imported recipe will include the photo from the original website, if available.
 If you prefer, you can add your own photo of the recipe.